11 Normal Linear Models

 ## [1] 5.04918

-It simulates parameter values from the joint posterior distribution of a model assuming flat prior distributions.
-For a normal linear regression, it first draws a random value, \(\sigma^*\) from the marginal posterior distribution of \(\sigma\), and then draws random values from the conditional posterior distribution for \(\boldsymbol{\beta}\) given \(\sigma^*\) (A. Gelman et al. 2014a).
+What does sim do?
+It draws parameter values from the joint posterior distribution of a model assuming flat prior distributions.
+For a normal linear regression, it first draws a random value, \(\sigma^*\) from the marginal posterior distribution of \(\sigma\), and then draws random values from the conditional posterior distribution for \(\boldsymbol{\beta}\) given \(\sigma^*\) (A. Gelman et al. 2014).

 The conditional posterior distribution of the parameter vector \(\boldsymbol{\beta}\), \(p(\boldsymbol{\beta}|\sigma^*,\boldsymbol{y,X})\) can be analytically derived.
 With flat prior distributions, it is a uni- or multivariate normal distribution \(p(\boldsymbol{\beta}|\sigma^*,\boldsymbol{y,X})=normal(\boldsymbol{\hat{\beta}},V_\beta,(\sigma^*)^2)\) with: